Computer Air Combat by Charles Merrow and Jack T. Avery , published by Strategic Simulations, USA

 Beyond that, I found maybe a couple purely descriptive reviews of the game (eg in January 1983 in Video Games).
 And that’s all.

-I feel like this game is like Proust’s In Search of Lost Time (or James Joyce’s Ulysses for you Anglo-Saxons) – every one has heard of it, many like to pretend they played it, but deep down we know almost no one played it and those who did mostly did not enjoy it.
+I feel like this game is like Proust’s In Search of Lost Time (or James Joyce’s Ulysses for you Anglo-Saxons) – everyone has heard of it, many like to pretend they played it, but deep down we know almost no one played it and those who did mostly did not enjoy it.
+In any case, the game sold 4341 copies, a good performance in 1980 – Computer Conflict released at the same time only sold 2433.

-Interestingly though, the game was re-released on Commodore 64 in 1985 under the new name “Wings of War“.
+Interestingly though, the game was re-released on Commodore 64 in 1985 under the new name “Wings of War“, selling 2909 additional copies.

 This re-edition under a new name though would give me a final proof that almost no one really played Computer Air Combat ; in their 1991 retrospective on wargames, Computer Gaming World would cover both, with pretty different comments :